- WELCOME TO BRANDT GALLERY

 Constant Background, prints by Bruce Edwards opened May 9, 2014 and ran through June 14, 2014.
 This was the last exhibit at Brandt Gallery at 1028 Kenilworth. (*NOTE Jean Brandt continued exhibits in the adjoining storefront called The Lab through the end of 2015.)

-I certainly did not think in the fall of 1990 when Terry Durst and I opened the first exhibit in the storefront I rent for my law office, Olde Stuff a Ten Year Retrospective by Terry Durst – that 24 years would go by so quickly.
+I certainly did not think in 1990 when Terry Durst opened his exhibit Olde Stuff a Ten Year Retrospective in my storefront law office that 25 years would go by so quickly.

 I cannot possibly in any manageable space begin to thank the countless people who contributed with their artwork, talent, skill, purchases, donations, time, and/or just being there at the events because you are a part of the Northeast Ohio arts community and that’s just what we do, but allow me to say here if you are reading this THANK YOU.